ac3lab/ac3lab.github.io/_posts/singular_post/2024-01-17-post_58_worldcup_final.md

 <p align="justify">
 Now that we have our passes network, we can start the analysis.
 The first thing we can do is to plot the network.
 We can do this using the <a href="https://networkx.org/" target="_blank">NetworkX</a> package.
 The result will be like this:
 </p>
-{% include figure.html path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-analysis-pass-network-simple.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-analysis-pass-network-simple.png" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 Yeah...
 It's not very informative.
 We can see that Pelé is the player who receives the most passes, but we can't extract much information from this plot.
 So, let's try to improve it...
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-analysis-pass-network.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-analysis-pass-network.png" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 Much better!
 Now we can see that Pelé and Vavá are occupying almost the same average position in the field.
 We can also see some differences compared with modern football.
 For example, there is no player with an average position in the center of the field.